SnehalChaithanya-07/SnehalChaithanya-07/README.md

 ### Hi there! 👋

 I'm Serla Snehal Chaithanya, a Pre-final year B.Tech Civil Engineering student at IIT Bhubaneswar.
-While my academic background is in civil engineering, my true passion lies in technology and software development.
+While my academic background is in civil engineering, my strong interest lies in backend development and software engineering.
 I possess a good understanding of Java and Data Structures and Algorithms (DSA).
 I am always eager to learn and apply my skills to real-world challenges.
 With strong time management and teamwork abilities,I am actively seeking an internship to gain practical experience and grow further as a developer
 ### Professional Background

 As a dedicated learner, I am constantly honing my skills in programming, problem-solving, and software development.
-I am actively participating in coding challenges to strengthen my grasp of DSA and competitive programming.
+I am actively participating in coding challenges to strengthen my grasp of DSA.

 ### Skills and Achievements